FatmaKLC/ObjectMaterialMismatch/README.md

 filipp.schmidt@psychol.uni-giessen.de

-A formal citation entry will be added when the manuscript is published.
+A formal citation will be added upon publication.

 🔒 License

-To be added depending on journal requirements (GPL-3, MIT, or CC-BY recommended for reproducible science).
+To be added later (recommendation: MIT or CC-BY 4.0 for reproducible science).

 📝 Notes

-All analysis scripts are publication-ready and use reproducible statistics.
+All analysis scripts are publication-ready and reproducible.

-Stimuli cannot be redistributed unless permitted by copyright (remove them if needed before public release).
+Stimuli are hosted externally due to size limits.

-Code will remain private until manuscript submission; then it can be switched to public.
+The repository will remain private until manuscript submission.